openvcloud/docs/docs/Installation/Installation.md

 ![meneja boot menu](images/controller_usb_install.png)

 The rest is extremely simple.
-Just select the right option depending on the controller node that needs to be installed and the rest is completely automatic.
+Just select the right option depending on the controller node that needs to be installed, and the rest is completely automatic.

 Once you see the following screen, the installation of the controller node has finished.
-Just unplug the installer image and reboot the machine.
+Just unplug the installer image, and reboot the machine.

 ![boot menu](images/controller_usb_install_2.png)